tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 #### CD8<sup>+</sup> T cells
  - CD8 coreceptors bind MHC class I molecules
  - most cells express MHC class I, process intracellular antigens and present them
- - class I MHC made of polymorphic alpha heavy chain and invariant light beta 2 microglobulin
+ - class I MHC made of polymorphic α heavy chain and invariant light β 2 microglobulin
 #### CD4<sup>+</sup> T cells
  - CD4 coreceptors bind class II MHC molecules
  - class II MHC molecules expressed by APCs like DCs, macrophages
+# Mismatch repair deficiency is not sufficient to elicit tumor immunogenicity
+## Abstract
+ - DNA mismatch repair deficiency is associated with high tumor mutational burden and ICB sensitivity, but most mismatch repair deficient tumors are not responsive to ICB
+ - intratumor mutational heterogeneity impedes T cell infiltration and ICB response
+## Main
+ - intratumor mutational heterogeneity refers to the fraction of mutations that are subclonal (only present in a minority of tumor cells), **so i.e. with a very mutationally heterogeneous tumor maybe there's a good immune response against a portion of the tumor but there's many other subclones that are not recognized by the immune system, i.e. subclones could be deleted with minimal impact on tumor fitness**
 # Mismatch repair deficiency/microsatellite instability-high as a predictor for anti-PD-1/PD-L1 immunotherapy efficacy
  - microsatellite instability-high follows mismatch repair deficiency
  - mismatch repair deficiency represents a good prognosis in early colorectal cancer but a poor prognosis in patients with metastasis (**perhaps because it's more easily recognized by immune system but it's a double edged sword as it's also likely more cancerous and dangerous at metastasis stage**)